nativebpm/bucketbase/README.md

-## Admin UI + REST API for any S3 storage
+## Admin UI + REST API for any S3 Storage

 ### PocketBase File Storage with S3 Backup
 [github.com/nativebpm/pocketbase](https://github.com/nativebpm/pocketbase)

-A production-ready file storage solution where metadata is stored in SQLite, API is provided by PocketBase, and files are stored in S3-compatible storage or local filesystem with automatic backups via Litestream.
+A production-ready file storage solution where metadata is stored in SQLite, the API is provided by PocketBase, and files are stored in S3-compatible storage or the local filesystem, with automatic backups handled by Litestream.

+This is a proven and practical technology stack: Docker + SQLite + Litestream + PocketBase (Go, Admin UI, REST API) + any S3-compatible backend (Amazon S3 SDK).

 ## Storage Backends